Adjara: Independent Georgia

+In 2000, by withdrawing his candidacy from the presidential elections in Georgia, Abashidze managed to get Shevardnadze to change Georgian constitution to increase Adjara's status.
+From 1997 to 2001, Abashidze passed several amendments to Adjara's constitution to strengthen his power.
+He established the post of a directly elected Head of the Autonomous Republic of Adjara with powers to control any movement of military on Adjara's territory, and was elected on this position in November 2001 while being the only candidate.

-This changed following the Rose Revolution of 2003 when Shevardnadze was deposed in favour of the reformist opposition leader Mikheil Saakashvili, who pledged to restore the country's territorial integrity and reunite it.
-Soon after his inauguration as president in January 2004 Saakashvili took aim at Abashidze.
+The situation changed following the Rose Revolution of 2003 when Shevardnadze was deposed in favor of the reformist opposition leader Mikheil Saakashvili.
+Adjaran leader Aslan Abashidze, being in strong opposition to the Rose Revolution, declared a state of emergency immediately after Eduard Shevardnadze's ousting on 23 November 2003.
+He intensified a crackdown on opposition, with dozens being injured as a result of clashes between protesters and police in the southern Adjaran village of Gonio in January 2004.
+Soon after his inauguration as president in January 2004, Saakashvili took aim at Abashidze with strong anticorruption reforms.
+In the wake of Abashidze's visit to Moscow, the Russian Foreign Ministry issued a statement on January 20 backing Abashidze's policy and condemning his opposition as "extremist forces".
 In spring 2004, a major crisis in Adjara erupted as the central government sought to reimpose its authority on the region.
-It threatened to develop into an armed confrontation.
-However, Saakashvili's ultimata and mass protests against Abashidze's autocratic rule forced the Adjaran leader to resign in May 2004, following which he went into exile in Russia.
-After Abashidze's ousting, a new law was introduced to redefine the terms of Adjara's autonomy.
+It led to several encounters between Abashidze's paramilitaries and the Georgian army.
+However, Saakashvili's ultimate and mass protests in Batumi against Abashidze's autocratic rule forced the Adjaran leader to resign in May 2004.
+Facing charges of embezzlement and murder, Abashidze destroyed the bridges between Adjara and the rest of Georgia to delay the advance of Georgian troops in Batumi and then fled to Moscow.
+Even Abashidze's former ally, Haji Mahmud Kamashidze, sided with Saakashvili.
+Saakashvili wanted Adjara to keep a significant autonomy.
+A new law was therefore introduced to redefine the terms of Adjara's autonomy.
 Levan Varshalomidze succeeded Abashidze as the chairman of the government.

 In July 2007, the seat of the Georgian Constitutional Court was moved from Tbilisi to Batumi.

-In November 2007 Russia ended its two century military presence in Georgia by withdrawing from the 12th Military Base (the former 145th Motor Rifle Division) in Batumi.
+In November 2007 Russia ended its two-century military presence in the region by withdrawing from the 12th Military Base (the former 145th Motor Rifle Division) in Batumi.

-Turkey is a guarantor of Adjaran autonomy based on Article 6 of the Treaty of Kars, and currently has noticeable influence in Adjara, which can be seen in the region's economy and in the religious life—through the region's Muslim population.
+Turkey still has noticeable economic and religious influence in Adjara, making some Georgians wary of the Turkish presence.
+In the early 2020s, Turkish influence was again supplanted by the Russians, who returned to the region in large numbers, also causing anxiety among some locals.